Singham: Plot

 Inspector Rakesh Kadam, an honest officer, is falsely accused of corruption by Jaikant Shikre, a powerful crime boss, politician, and businessman running illegal rackets in Goa.
 Unable to bear the disgrace, Kadam commits suicide.
 His widow, Megha, vows revenge, declaring that justice will prevail.

-The story shifts to Shivgad, a village near the Goa-Maharashtra border, where Bajirao Singham, an upright police officer, commands the local station.
+The story shifts to Shivgad, a village near the Goa-Maharashtra border, where Bajirao Singham, an upright Maratha police officer, commands the local police station.
 Respected for his informal yet effective problem-solving methods, Singham wins the villagers' admiration.
 His father Manikrao's childhood friend, industrialist Gautam Bhosle, visits Shivgad with his family, including his daughter Kavya.
 A series of comedic incidents lead to Kavya falling in love with Singham, admiring his integrity and simplicity.

-Jaikant, out on conditional bail for murder, is required to report to Shivgad but sends a proxy.
-Enraged, Singham demands Jaikant sign in person.
-Humiliated by Singham in front of the villagers, Jaikant uses his influence to transfer Singham to Goa, where he begins a campaign of harassment.
-In Goa, Singham discovers the extent of Jaikant's criminal empire, supported by corrupt officials like DSP Satyam Patkar, who is his senior.
-Despite attempts to intimidate him, Singham wants to go back to his village but gets stopped by Kavya who encourages him to fight against Jaikant and stop his crime network.
-Being mentally tortured, Singham starts dismantling Jaikant's operations by arresting his henchman, Shiva, on trumped-up charges.
-Shiva's arrest reveals Jaikant's involvement in Kadam's downfall.
-Jaikant escalates the conflict by kidnapping Kavya's sister Anjali but is thwarted by Singham, who rescues her.
+Everything runs smooth until Jaikant, out on conditional bail for murder, is required to report to Shivgad every 2 weeks but sends a proxy.
+Enraged, Singham demands that Jaikant sign in person.
+Jaikant arrives with his army of goons and threatens Singham with his political and criminal connections, but backs off on being intimidated by the villagers, who warn to finish him off out of admiration for Singham after hearing his threats.
+Humiliated by Singham in front of the villagers, an egoistic Jaikant uses his political influence to transfer Singham to Goa, where he begins a campaign of harassment.
+In Goa, upon joining, Singham, through his colleagues Abbas, Phadnis and Savalkar, and Megha, discovers the extent of Jaikant's criminal empire, supported by corrupt officials like DSP Satyam Patkar, who is his senior, and Home minister Narvekar, while also learning of Kadam's suicide.

+Being mentally tortured after several attempts to intimidate him are successful, Singham decides to move back to Shivgad.
+However, encouraged by Kavya, Singham gains motivation and starts dismantling Jaikant's operations by arresting his righthand man, Shiva, on trumped-up charges.
+Shiva's arrest reveals Jaikant's involvement in Kadam's downfall, along with other crimes like extortion, money laundering, and murder.
+Jaikant escalates the conflict by kidnapping Kavya's sister Anjali, but Singham rescues her and captures one of his minions, ultimately linking to Jaikant and Shiva.
 Jaikant's political party wins the election, and he becomes a minister, further complicating matters.
-He issues transfer orders for Singham, forcing him to leave Goa.
+Upon victory, Jaikant issues transfer orders for Singham, forcing him to leave Goa within 24 hours, while Shiva gives a statement protecting Jaikant.